Contact Us Today (424) 372-3112

 • Successfully completed all obligations, such as court-ordered classes and counseling

-If you meet the eligibility requirements, the court could grant early termination of probation if you good conduct and reform justifies the action.
+If you meet the eligibility requirements, the court could grant early termination of probation if your good conduct and reform justify the action.
+This is a crucial point, as it underscores the reader's active role in the process.
 Typically, this means the court believes you are not a risk to public safety and are moving your life in a positive direction.

 Factors Considered for Terminating Probation Early

-When a judge is considering whether to grant you early termination of probation, they normally take into consideration many different factor to make their decision:
+When a judge is considering whether to grant you early termination of probation, they normally take into consideration many different factors to make their decision:

 • Severity of conduct causing conviction